THE ISLE OF BARRA

 Mary & Child Statue near the summit.

-Kismull Castle off shore and the island of Vatersay, with South Uist in the far distance.
-On such a fine day the water is crystal clear and you can see the varying depths around the
+with Kismull Castle off shore and the island of Vatersay, with South Uist in the far distance.
+On such a fine day the water is crystal clear and you can see the varying depths

 View from the summit of Ben Heaval with Castlebay, Kisimul Castle,